mhtajari1379-bot/newra-v4/README.md

 ## Contributing

-Suggestions, pull requests, and feedback are welcome.
-Open an issue if you'd like to improve or modify the setup.
+Pull requests and ideas are welcome!
+Feel free to open an issue or fork this project if you'd like to improve it.

 ## License

-This project is released under the MIT License.
-While no separate `LICENSE` file is included, you're free to use, modify, and distribute the code under MIT terms.
+This project is licensed under the MIT License.
+Although there's no separate `LICENSE` file, you are free to use, modify, and distribute it under MIT terms.

 ---